arohl2015/Constructor-Word-Guess/README.md

 1. **inquirer**: https://www.npmjs.com/package/inquirer
 2. **cli-color**: https://www.npmjs.com/package/cli-color

-### Instructions:
+### Running the App:
 * Navigate to the root of game in your terminal
 * Start the game by entering `node index.js`
-* The game will then print out a series of underscores to represent the Harry Potter term to be guessed and ask you to "Guess a letter:"
+* The game prints out a series of underscores to represent the Harry Potter term to be guessed and asks you to "Guess a letter" and shows the user how many guesses are left:

 ![Default](/images/guessstart.PNG)